candicechen016/2022Spring_Projects/README.md

     we end the game as a draw.

 ## Goal
-1. Implement variant rules to Checkers.
+1. Implement Checkers with variants.
 2. Design an interactive interface for users to compete with each other.
 3. Develop different Machine players using Minimax algorithm.
    * Random Player - always randomly choose next step without any preference and strategy